EliLillyCo/LillyMol/README.md

 module load bazelisk
 ```
 If you are NOT building the python bindings, bazel or bazelisk is equivalent.
-If building the python bindings, a frozen version of bazel is needed and this
-is controlled by bazelisk.

 The software requires a gcc version of at least version 10.
 This version of LillyMol
 uses some fairly recent c++ features, which require a recent compiler.
 The software